maxoja/crystal-canvas/README.md

 # Crystal Canvas
-this turtle-based tiny project aims to have fun with turtle drawing library while producing an artist-stylish tool which can be used by people, i hope. the simplest use of the crystal canvas would be as followed. by default, it randomize a shade on each shard and renders triangular noise with the size of 600x240.
+this turtle-based tiny project aims to have fun with turtle grapich library while producing an artistical-stylish library which can be used by people, i hope. the simplest use of the crystal canvas would be as followed. by default, it randomizes a shade for each shard and renders triangular noise with the size of 600x240.

 <table>
     <tr>